 U.S. citizens who plan to stay in Croatia for more than 90 days may be required by Croatian authorities to pay into the Croatian health insurance system for the period of their stay in Croatia, regardless of whether they hold private insurance from the United States.

 Road conditions and maintenance in Croatia vary widely.
-Modern highways linking Zagreb with Rijeka and Split opened in 2004.
+Modern highways link Zagreb with Rijeka and Split.
 Construction work is still ongoing between Split and Dubrovnik, causing delays and road closures.
 Highway tolls are higher than those in the United States and can be paid by cash or credit card.
-Information on tolls and fees is also available from the Croatian Automobile Association website.
+Information on tolls is available from the Croatian Motorways website.
 Primary roads, including roads along the coast, are generally adequate, but most have only one lane in each direction.
 Coastal roads are narrow and congested, and tend to be slippery when wet.
 Rock slides are also possible on roads along the coast, as well as through the mountain regions of Lika and Gorski Kotar.
 There is heavy congestion on major routes on weekends (towards the coast, for example) and in major cities during rush hours.
 Congestion on coastal routes, at border crossings, and at tunnels is especially heavy in the summer months.
 Drivers should be prepared for sudden slowdowns when approaching tunnels at any time of year.

 Drivers tend to be aggressive in Croatia.
 Passing on curves or in oncoming lanes is common on highways and poses a higher risk of accidents.
 Accidents, when they do happen, very often involve fatalities.
 Drivers traveling though former conflict areas should stay on paved roads to reduce the risk of encountering unmarked mines and unexploded ordnance left over from the 1991-1995 war.
 In Zagreb, motorists and pedestrians alike should also pay special attention to trams (streetcars), which in downtown areas may travel at a high rate of speed through the narrow, congested streets.
 Additionally, drivers in towns and cities should be aware that pedestrians crossing streets in designated white striped crosswalks have the right of way.
 Drivers must stop to allow these pedestrians to cross.